 How do I know what environmental permits I need?

-Environmental permits depend on the design, activity and size of the project as well as the disturbance that will occur to: soil, air or if there are potential impacts to water.
+Environmental permits depend on the design, activity and size of the project as well as the disturbance that will occur to: soil, air water or spaces and buildings.

-Some construction work has environmental compliance elements that are not a permitting process, but rather a documentation process, involving some due diligence.
+Some construction work has environmental compliance elements that are not part of a permitting process, but rather a documentation process involving some due diligence.

-Examples of permits required before performing work or are dependent on equipment selection:
+Examples of permits required before performing work are:

 |Air District||Regional Water Board||City of Berkeley|

-Examples of owner obligations that are not permitted by any agency, but covered under federal law and applicable to any party who may potentially claim protection from CERCLA liability as an innocent landowner, a bona fide prospective purchaser, or a contiguous property owner:
+Examples of owner obligations that do not require a permit, but are covered under federal law and applicable to any party who may potentially claim protection from Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) liability as an innocent landowner, a bona fide prospective purchaser, or a contiguous property owner:

 - Proper characterization of waste

-Contact the EH&S Construction Coordinator at (510) 642- 3073 or firstname.lastname@example.org to help you summarize compliance requirements specific to your project needs.
+Review the Guide and contact the EH&S construction coordinator at (510) 642-3073 or firstname.lastname@example.org to help you summarize compliance requirements specific to your project needs.